The-Balance-FFXIV/balance-static/content/jobs/tanks/warrior/leveling-guide.md

 - - -

-# 80: Inner Chaos
+# Level 80: Inner Chaos

-At lvl 80, using Infuriate turns your Fell Cleave into Inner Chaos.
+At level 80, using Infuriate turns your Fell Cleave into Inner Chaos.
 Much like Chaotic Cyclone, IC always Direct Hit Crits, hitting big.

 At this point of the game, the opener changes again - slightly.
 Our first Fell Cleave is now Inner Chaos and since the patch of 6.1, Inner Chaos (and most other GCDs) don't consume IR stacks.